aurora-is-near/doc.aurora.dev/docs/onboard/promo-widget.md

 ...
 ```

 Now, we can set the `onClick` attribute of one of our UI components to display the modal.
-We can just re-use the already existing `App-link` element to use `openWidget` function:
+We can re-use the already existing `App-link` element to use the `openWidget` function:

 ```jsx title="aurora-pass-example/src/App.js"